A major ICMI program is the series of ICMI Studies.

-Through the project of the ICMI Digital Library ICMI Study Volumes and related ICMI Study documents will be made freely available on this website.
+Through the project of the ICMI Digital Library ICMI Study Volumes and related ICMI Study documents are made freely available on this website.

 An ICMI Study follows a series of steps: